HLMQA/neocornelia/_posts/2020-03-10-project-cornelia-hosts-two-day-international-workshop-on-art-markets-in-the-global-and-digital-age-university-of-leuven.md

 layout: post
 date: 2020-03-10T23:00:00.000+00:00
 categories: note
-title: Project Cornelia hosts two-day international workshop on 'Art Markets in the Global and Digital Age' supported by the Europeana Foundation (University of Leuven, 11-12 March)
+title: Project Cornelia hosts a two-day international workshop on 'Art Markets in the Global and Digital Age' supported by the Europeana Foundation (University of Leuven, 11-12 March)
 authors: ''
 journal: ''
 link: ''